TheTalentCat/website/_posts/2020/February/2020-02-12-What It Means to Think With Logic.md

 >**The one who speaks in word salads** vs. **The one who speaks with clarity, flow, and purpose.**

-Think about how you think.
-Do you feel like you are logical?

-.

-.

-Perhaps you said yes?

-Careful.
-Humans are NOT logical creatures by default.
+The irony of our human condition is that humans are NOT logical creatures by default.
 [People largely make their choices on emotion, not logic.](https://bigthink.com/experts-corner/decisions-are-emotional-not-logical-the-neuroscience-behind-decision-making)

 This does not mean that logic is impossible.
-It does mean that being logical requires intentional choices that will go against the grain of your natural inclinations.
-When your gut feeling is wrong, logic will tell you why.
+It does mean that being logical requires intentional choices that will sometimes go against the grain of your natural inclinations.
+You don't get to the caliber of the adult picture easily if you're just making it up as you go on instinct.

 What does learning logic do for you?

 1. **Logic is a foundational discipline.** Every craft and trade, from pottery to programming, uses logic extensively.